TerryMooreII/angular-azure-mobile-service/README.md

 An AngularJS service for the Azure Mobile Service Client.

 This support simple and complex queries, inserts, updates, deletes.
-Supports login and logout of Azure authentication identies such as google, twitter, facebook, and windows live.
+Supports login and logout of Azure authentication identies such as Google, Twitter, Facebook, Windows Live, and Azure Active Directory.
 Also supports invoking your custom azure api calls.

 Installation
 -------------